Collection

 Understanding grading: toolkit for schools and colleges

-Useful information on how qualifications are graded, produced with headteachers and teachers in mind but helpful for anyone with an interest in learning more.
+Useful information and resources on how GCSE and A level exams are graded, produced with headteachers and teachers in mind

 This grading toolkit is designed for headteachers and teachers to effectively explain how GCSE and A level qualifications are graded.
 These resources will also help parents, students, and anyone interested in understanding the examination and assessment process in England.